Ismael Sosa

-Víctor Ismael Sosa (born 18 January 1987 in San Martín, Buenos Aires) is an Argentine professional footballer for Liga MX club Pachuca.
+Víctor Ismael Sosa (born 18 January 1987) is an Argentine professional footballer for Argentinos Juniors.

 Nicknamed Chuco, Sosa is a dynamic forward who can play as either a striker, second striker or winger, due to his ability to score and assist goals.
 He holds a Mexican passport.

 Club career

 Independiente

 Sosa began his playing career in 2005 with Independiente.
 He made his league debut on 20 March 2005 in a 2–1 away defeat to Boca Juniors.
 In 2006, he had a loan spell with San Martín de San Juan but returned to the Independiente where he played until 2009 making 80 league appearances and scoring 13 goals.